 - An instance of the Marketplace API allowing to register assets Metadata

-- An instance of the Gateway giving access to off-chain data and services
+- An instance of the Node giving access to off-chain data and services

 - An instance of a Faucet that can be used to get some ETH in the local network

 - An instance of a SubGraph node indexing all the events emitted by the Smart Contracts and exposing them via GraphQL